thomasdavis/backbonetutorials/_posts/2011-01-26-what-is-a-collection.md

 Backbone collections are simply an ordered set of [models](/what-is-a-model).
 Such that it can be used in situations such as;

 * Model: Student, Collection: ClassStudents
 * Model: Todo Item, Collection: Todo List
-* Model: Animals, Collection: Zoo
+* Model: Animal, Collection: Zoo

 Typically your collection will only use one type of model but models themselves are not limited to a type of collection;